Agents of the Four Seasons

-Agents of the Four Seasons (春夏秋冬代行者, Shunkashūtō Daikōsha) is a Japanese light novel series written by Kana Akatsuki and illustrated by Suoh.
+Agents of the Four Seasons (春夏秋冬代行者, Shunkashūtō Daikōsha) is a Japanese light novel series written by Kana Akatsuki (author of Violet Evergarden) and illustrated by Suoh.
 It began publication under ASCII Media Works' light novel imprint Dengeki Bunko in April 2021.
 A manga adaptation of the first part illustrated by Nappa Komatsuka began serialization in Hakusensha's shōjo manga magazine LaLa in July 2022.
-An anime television series adaptation of the first part produced by Wit Studio has been announced.
+An anime television series adaptation of the first part produced by Wit Studio aired from March to June 2026.

 Plot

 Synopsis

-In the beginning there was only Winter, who, unable to bear the loneliness, chose to cut off part of his essence and give birth to Spring.
-By Mother Earth's wish, he cut off part of his essence again to give birth to Summer and Autumn, thus beginning the cycle of the four seasons.
-The deities decided to entrust their roles to Mother Earth's creatures, but none were able to fulfill the task.
-Mankind stood before their desperation, willing to perform their duty in exchange for peace, prosperity, and stability in its lands.
-The Four Seasons then granted their powers to a small group of humans: the Agents of the Four Seasons.
+In the beginning, there was Winter only.
+Unable to bear the loneliness in a world devoid of other seasons, he chose to cut off part of his vital essence to generate a new season, to whom he gave the name of "Spring".
+At the Mother Earth's wish, Winter again cut off his vital essence to give birth to Summer and Autumn, thus beginning the cycle of the four seasons.
+The Four Seasons visited every single corner of the world to perpetuate the cycle, until one day they decided to entrust this mission to Mother Earth's creatures, but none were capable of fulfilling the task.
+The Four Seasons fell into despair at having failed in their desired goal, until mankind made its appearance, willing to perform their duty in exchange for peace, prosperity and stability in its lands.
+The four deites of the seasons thus granted their powers to a small group of humans, who, over the centuries, have come to be known as the Agents of the Four Seasons.